 Research suggests that student socializing patterns are often established in the first six weeks of their first year on campus.
 Factors that can influence high-risk behaviors within a social setting include group drinking norms.

-As your sons and daughters select co-curricular activities, including membership in sport clubs, and student organizations continue to talk with them about their alcohol use and your expectations, norms, and values.
+As your student selects co-curricular activities, including membership in sport clubs, and student organizations continue to talk with them about their alcohol use and your expectations, norms, and values.

 Before coming to campus, students and parents should be familiar with UNO’s policies relating to alcohol.
-Below are a few things to remember as you talk to your sons and daughters about drinking at college.
+Below are a few things to remember as you talk to your student about drinking at college.

 UNO Alcohol Policy

 UNO is a "permit-only" campus, meaning that no one, regardless of age, can consume alcohol on campus property without a permit and there are strict criteria for obtaining a permit.

 - Parking lots

 Students should also be aware of local laws and policies practiced in Omaha which may differ from their home communities.
 The Omaha Police Department regularly conducts patrols to identify and ticket parties causing disruptions.
 Omaha police regularly issue tickets for MIP, (minor in possession) DUI (driving under the influence) and procuring alcohol to minors.

 Not following campus and community policy could result in a campus code of conduct violation and/or legal ramifications.